Good Things To Know Before Moving To Arkansas

 Working And The Cost Of Living In Arkansas

-During this time we were fortunate to earn a high salary while working in this low-cost-of-living region.
+We were fortunate to earn a high salary while working in this low-cost-of-living region during this time.
 So yes, I agree with your first pro.
 The cost of living in Arkansas, including housing, is very affordable.

 Arkansas Is Scenic, Beautiful, And Mostly Unspoiled By Urbanization